-The Human Rights Campaign Foundation has once again increased the City of Fort Collins Municipal Equality Index rating because of its work on equity and diversity within the community and the municipal organization.
+The Human Rights Campaign Foundation has increased the City of Fort Collins Municipal Equality Index rating for the fourth year in a row because of the organization’s continued work toward a more inclusive culture.

 The Municipal Equality Index examines 506 cities for its non-discrimination laws, municipal services and law enforcement among other things in its annual rankings.
 For more information, go to www.hrc.org/mei.

 The City’s Equity and Inclusion efforts are coordinated out of the Social Sustainability department.
 To learn more, go to www.fcgov.com/socialsustainability.